 Starting in October 2014, I automated many tweets by scheduling them for the next year.
 It cost $126.
 Within 6 months, I’ve increased my Twitter following by 32%, had interactions with many people I’d love to meet in person, and removed myself from the Twitter Treadmill.
-And now I use Twitter day to day however I like.
+And now I use Twitter day to day however I like (mainly sharing links and checking notifications once per month).

-Monday through Saturday at 9:21am-ish, you’ll see me tweet out an article that I have actually read with a mention of the author.
+Monday through Saturday at some point in the day, you’ll see me tweet out an article that I have actually read with a mention of the author.
+I’ve been doing this for more than 4 years.

 It’s part of my ongoing experiment to use social media platforms more sustainably and effectively.